ietf-wg-cellar/flac-specification/rfc_backmatter.md

 0xaa+4 | 1 bit  | 0b1             | Quotient 0
 0xaa+5 | 11 bit | 0b00100001100   | Remainder 268

-At this point, the decoder should know it is done decoding the coded residual, as it received 16 samples, 1 warm-up sample and 15 residual samples.
-Each residual sample can be calculated from the quotient and remainder, and then undoing the zig-zag encoding.
+At this point, the decoder should know it is done decoding the coded residual, as it received 16 samples: 1 warm-up sample and 15 residual samples.
+Each residual sample can be calculated from the quotient and remainder, and undoing the zig-zag encoding.
 For example, the value of the first zig-zag encoded residual sample is 3 * 2^11 + 244 = 6388.
 As this is an even number, the zig-zag encoding is undone by dividing by 2, the residual sample value is 3194.
 This is done for all residual samples in the next table

 Quotient | Remainder | Zig-zag encoded | Residual sample value :--------|:----------|:----------------|:---------------------